JRB-y/JRB-y/README.md

 ## Hi there 👋
-### A software engineer new to WEB3 focusing on SOLANA blockchain.
+### A software engineer focusing on SOLANA blockchain.
 Building digital trust and uniqueness with high speed

 <p align="center">